tilmann-rs/qek-learn/README.md

 - Scalability: Users can configure the number of qubits and layers in the quantum model, enabling flexibility in adapting to different hardware constraints and problem complexities.

-- Loss Function: The model optimizes the Kernel-Target Alignment (KTA), a metric that evaluates how well the kernel with its variational parameters captures the dataset’s characteristics.
+- The model optimizes the Kernel-Target Alignment (KTA), a metric that evaluates how well the kernel with its variational parameters captures the dataset’s characteristics.
 This helps to ensure the embedding is suited for the learning task.

 - Modularity and easy to expand with new gates or circuit designs.